Intervention/image-driver-vips/readme.md

 changes.
 Therefore, it is not recommended to use the driver in production environments.**

-Driver to use [libvips](https://github.com/libvips/libvips) with [Intervention Image](https://github.com/Intervention/image).
-Combines the easy-to-use API of Intervention Image with the technical performance of libvips.
+Driver to use [Intervention Image](https://github.com/Intervention/image) with [libvips](https://github.com/libvips/libvips) which is a fast image processing library with low memory needs.
+This driver combines the easy-to-use API of Intervention Image with the performance of libvips.

 ## Requirements